DelphinusLab/delphinus-zkp/circom/tools/UnitTestInputGenerator/Readme.md

 ### 4. using rapidsnark to generate proof fater(option):
 - Install `rapidsnark` by runing `bash install_rapidsnark_linux.sh` under `delphinus-lerna` folder.
-- Then, you can run `bash unit_test.sh --rapidsnark` or `bash unit_test.sh -rs` to use rapidsnark to generate proof under `zkp/circom/tools/UnitTestInputGenerator` folder.
+- Then, you can run `bash unit_test.sh --rapidsnark` or `bash unit_test.sh -rs` to use rapidsnark to generate proof under `zkp/circom/tools/UnitTestInputGenerator` folder to test `config.json` and should see all passed results.
+This command will use rapidsnark instead of snarkjs to generate proof.

 ### 5. How to check results
 - Unit test results will be generated in `circom/unit_tests` folder called `Unit_Test_at_(UTC Time)`